My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

     public int addPost(String author, String subject, String message) throws IllegalArgumentException;

     /**
+     * Adds a post to the message board with the specified author, subject, message, tags and parent post ID.
+     * The current date will be used as the date of the post.
+     *
+     * @param author  the author of the post (must not be null or empty)
+     * @param subject the subject of the post (must not be null or empty)
+     * @param message the message content of the post (must not be null or empty)
+     * @param tags a string containing comma separated tags to associated with the post (may be null or empty string)
+     * @param parentID either the ID of the post which this post is a reply to, or -1 to indicate the post has no parent
+     * @return the ID of the newly added post
+     * @throws IllegalArgumentException if any of the parameters are invalid */ public int addPostAdvanced(String author, String subject, String message, String tags, int parentID) throws IllegalArgumentException;

+    /**
      * Deletes the post with the specified ID from the message board.
      *
      * @param postID the ID of the post to be deleted